 Over the last four days, we had seen red lakes, green lakes, white lakes, jagged valleys, sulphuric springs, small Andean communities and llamas and alpacas galore.
 Still, nothing had prepared me for this.
 As the sun rose, the intersections between the interconnecting pieces of salt glowed orange.
 Gradually the light brightened, until our guide, Jose, warned us to put on our sunglasses to avoid snow blindness.

 It was the perfect end to a four-day tour that had taken us from Tupiza, a town in Bolivia’s Wild West, to our final desination of the Salar de Uyuni as it is called in Spanish.
 We’d all faced the grueling demands of the altitude (at the highest point in the trip, we reached 5,200 metres), along with which came the freezing nights that made you hurry for your sleeping bag as soon as the sun set.
-Luckily, I’d come prepared, but check out these female travel tips for the Salar de Uyuni to help you pack for the trip.

 Although trips to the Salar de Uyuni are common and easily arranged from Uyuni itself, someone had tipped me off that the trip from Tupiza was much better as you got to see more of the area’s natural scenery and attractions.
 Getting there is a little more difficult, and generally involves an uncomfortable bus journey from one of the major cities.